 While at the Oktoberfest, you’re likely to see more than a few obscenely large glasses of beer being hoisted, but they probably won’t be holding lager, since the brewers make special Oktoberfest beer every year.
 The word lagern is a verb that means “to store” or “to wait,” and in fact that’s what happens with lager beer: It’s stored for a period of up to six months to age before consuming.

-At last year’s Oktoberfest in Munich, 6.3 million people drank 6.5 million liters of beer.
+Every year, Oktoberfest in Munich goes through millions of liters of beer.
 You might get a slight buzz even if you’re just watching people drink that much, so you should probably have something in your stomach.

 If you do end up drinking too much, many people swear by fermented foods as a hangover cure.
 If you’re one of them, help yourself to a heaping plate of sauerkraut, which means “sour cabbage” in German.
 Throw in a few sausages from the sidebar above, and you’ll be as good as new in no time.

 Just be sure to not eat that sauerkraut with a schnitzel!
 A schnitzel is basically a meat cutlet (not a sausage, contrary to what a popular hot dog chain might have you believe), and a Wiener Schnitzel is a schnitzel from Vienna (Wien).
 They’re usually served with lemon and maybe a side of potatoes, but not sauerkraut.

 Next time you’re out drinking, consider ending with a spritzer, which comes from the German word spritzen (to spray).
 That’s basically wine mixed with soda water, so your head and liver will thank you the next day if you drink spritzers instead of relentlessly pounding shot after shot of schnapps.
 That somewhat general word is used for the same thing in both languages: hard liquor.